 Not including the week of surf camp, my average cost per week was 62,775 LKR (457 CAD/345 USD).

-I often stayed in private rooms and did many tours including two safaris and four dives.
-I also ate out for almost every meal.
+I often stayed in private rooms and did many tours, including two safaris and four dives.
+I also ate out almost every meal.

-Whether you’re going for one week or one year, you will fall in love with Sri Lanka.
+Whether you’re going for one week or one month, you will fall in love with Sri Lanka.